Editors Choice

 2. Why is this so important?

-In Korea, your 체류자격 determines almost everything related to your life:
+In Korea, your 체류자격 determines almost everything related to your life.
+Here is how it impacts your daily operations:

-Whether you are allowed to work, and what kind of job you can do.
+💼 Work (취업) Whether you are allowed to work, and the exact industry or job title you can hold.

-How long you can legally remain in Korea.
+📅 Stay Period How long you can legally remain in Korea before needing an extension.

 3. Real-Life Situations